Cryogenic Heat Treatment

-The majority of our Cryogenic treatment cycles are ran in one of our liquid nitrogen cryo-boxes for optimum process and lot control.
+The majority of our Cryogenic Heat Treatment cycles are ran in one of our liquid nitrogen cryo-boxes for optimum process and lot control.
 Our largest cryo-box has a working dimension of 33” x 47” x 47”.

 We are capable of Nitriding at temperatures down to -120F or even -320F.
 Typical lead-times for these treatments are typically 1-2 days, but can be run overnight in cases of emergency.

 Shrink Fitting is a process in which two parts are permanently stuck together by capitalizing on the thermal expansion properties of steel.

-Depending on individual product needs, we also offer Thermal-Cycling along with processes including but not limited to Vacuum Hardening and Oil Quench and Temper in order to meet any hardness or additional property requirements.
+Depending on individual product needs, we also offer Thermal-Cycling along with processes, including but not limited to Vacuum Hardening and Oil Quench and Temper, in order to meet any hardness or additional property requirements.